 Did you know that when you are involved in a motor accident and need to make an insurance claim you’re always allowed to pick your own garage?

-Large insurers try to confuse motorists by claiming that so-called ‘approved’ garages are better, when all ‘approved’ means in practice is that a garage has made an agreement to work at a discount and using methods determined by the insurer on the expectation of more repairs being directed to them by the insurance company.
+Large insurers try to confuse motorists by claiming that so-called ‘approved’ garages are better, when all ‘approved’ means in practice is that a garage has made an agreement to work at a discount and using methods determined by the insurer on the expectation a high volume of repairs being directed to them by the insurance company.

-There are over 100 independent accident repair centres across the country that are able to help.
+There are over 300 independent accident repair centres across the country that are able to help you.
 Many are small, family businesses that offer local employment and have been around for decades.
-They will work for you alone and will engage with your insurer on your behalf to ensure your vehicle is repaired using the correct manufacturer-approved methods using only manufacturer parts unless YOU request otherwise.
+They will work for you alone and will engage with an independent motor engineer assessor or a insurer on your behalf to ensure your vehicle is repaired using the correct manufacturer-approved methods using only manufacturer parts unless YOU request otherwise.

 So please insist on using the provider that you know and trust and one that can give you independent advice.

 Here are some of the common myths you might hear when you contact your insurance company.

 - You need to obtain 3 estimates

 FALSE.
 An insurers appointed engineer can discuss repair costs directly with your appointed garage or your appointed motor engineer assessor.